gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **brand\_uid**: `number`

-- The unique ID of the product's brand
+- The unique ID of the product's brand.

 ***